krones9000/KT24CheatSheet/README.md

 # KT24CheatSheet

-A Cheat Sheet for the basic rules of Kill Team 2024 focused on the core PvP gameplay loop (I may create a PvE copy if the game style becomes popular).
+A Cheat Sheet for the basic rules of Kill Team 2024 focused on the core PvP gameplay loop (I may create a PvE copy if the game style becomes popular). **If you would like to see a change please open an [Issue in the Issues tab](https://github.com/krones9000/KT24CheatSheet/issues).**

 <img src="https://github.com/user-attachments/assets/87d18b45-1644-4808-a5ba-fac6d6d4d2d4" width="800">

 ### This Cheat Sheet was built with help from the [/r/KillTeam Community](https://www.reddit.com/r/killteam/).
 It draws particularly on the content and structure of /u/ChronoDK's original Cheet Sheet.
-If you would like to see a change please open an [Issue in the Issues tab](https://github.com/krones9000/KT24CheatSheet/issues).

 I can't promise how regularly I will update this but I will be updating it for my own use so any changes will be updated here too and I will check the Issues for anything I might need to adjust.